 Go to Class!

-If there’s an optional pre-season camp, go.
+Buy In If there’s an optional pre-season camp, go.
 If there’s an opportunity to move in early, do it.
 If there’s an off-field thing where your coach needs help, do it.
 Service project, do it.
-Get to practice early, volunteer to help with field set up, and stay late to help with break down.
+Get to practice early, volunteer to help with field set up, and stay late to help break down.
 Showing buy-in to the program is the #1 way to earn the respect of your new teammates.
 Don’t be the kid that talks about your high school rugby success all the time and wears your high school rugby gear to every session.
 Your new teammates don’t care.
 Work hard, buy in, and you’ll have a full team of new brothers or sisters before you know it.

 Transferring is an option if things get bad, but quite often, students that do regret it.
 Those thoughts often come from homesickness, frustration with rugby, academic troubles, or minor things that will sometimes feel huge, like your roommate situation, weather, etc. Just remember – every single person in college has gone through something similar at least once.
 Establish allies in the university, such as a teammate, particularly one who’s an upperclassman.
 Those thoughts often come from homesickness, frustration with rugby, academic troubles, or minor things that will sometimes.
 I can guarantee someone in the program has gone through what you’re going through.
 Take a breath.
 Don’t make rash decisions.
 After a year, still not a fit?
 You tried.
 Explore options.
 After two weeks?
 Relax.
 Take a breath.
 Your family has likely paid for the semester already, anyway.
 All college campuses also have Mental Health & Counseling Centers.
 35% of college freshmen report having experienced anxiety and depression.
 It is ok to ask for help.
 If you are feeling overwhelmed and anxious, stop in to speak with a professional to help you through this tough time.
 Here are some great tips from the University of Michigan to help yourself maintain your mental health.